 Besides basic designs such as A-frame, dome, and cabin style, a fairly recently popular design that might be considered is the "one-person" tent, a personal favorite of mine.
 Each of these designs has a place and an application; only you will know which is right for you.
 We will discuss each and you will have to consider how you might be using your tent to decide which is right for you.

 Cabin tents are available in all of the materials discussed above.
-Generally speaking, floor plans for cabin tents vary between 13ftx8ft and 10ftx25ft, and often are fitted with removable dividers so that the enclosed area can be subdivided into rooms.
+Generally speaking, floor plans for cabin tents vary all the way between 13ftx8ft and 10ftx25ft, and often are fitted with removable dividers so that the enclosed area can be subdivided into rooms.
 The room dividers can be handy for situations where privacy is a concern.
 It is always a good idea to look for a tent fitted with a canopy/rain fly that extents over the tent and a real advantage is when the canopy extends over the door area and out a bit to allow shoes/boots to be taken on and off outside the tent but also out of the elements.
 One feature to perhaps seeks out is an extention of the tent floor under the extended canopy over the door.
 This also helps keep the interior of the tent cleaner.
-Finally, look for a cabin tent with either a domed roof or a slanted roof to help shed water and inure that poles are strong and fitted in a manner to stretch the wall and roof material taut.
-Otherwise, due to the larger profile of these tents, much of any wind at all will result in the tent failing in even moderately windy conditions.
+Finally, look for a cabin tent with either a domed roof or a slanted roof to help shed water and insure that poles are strong and fitted in a manner to stretch the wall and roof material taut.
+Otherwise, due to the larger profile of these tents, with any wind at all, it could result in the tent failing during even moderately windy conditions.

 The old stand-by "pup-tent" falls into the category of an A-frame and has been around about as long as any style tent.
 Essentially, all you need to make a very simple A-Frame is tarp, poles, ropes, and pegs.
 Obviously, there are A-frames available on the commercial market and are used very often by backpackers or people who are camping alone, or perhaps with one other person.
 Space efficiency is really the main drawback to this style of tent as their simplicity is hard to beat.
-As with the previously mentioned tents, A-frames are available in all the material types, though canvas is awfully heavy, and usually come with aluminum poles.
+As with the previously mentioned tents, A-frames are available in all the material types, though canvas is awfully heavy.
 A rain fly is a great idea as with all tents.

 "One-Person" (Solo Tent) Style...

 The main two considerations here are size and weight.
-At 6 ft 4 in tall, the length of a solo tent is quite important to me.
+At 6 ft 3 in tall, the length of a solo tent is quite important to me.
 Even the width of these tents is an issue to look into.
-If you are claustrophobic, this also might not be the option to look into.
+If you are claustrophobic, this also might not be the best option.
 If you are looking for ease of set-up and take down, these little tents are hard to beat.
-Typically, these tents have two poles and a few tie downs to contend with, and take about 5 minutes to erect.
+Typically, these tents have two poles and a few tie downs to contend with, and take about 5 minutes max to erect.
 This option really isn't even a bad one for families with older kids.
 We often bring ours, set them up side by side, and we are afforded a measure of privacy, but can easily communicate through the walls.
 Typically, the weight of these tents is very low thus making them ideal for backpacking.
-I would even content that carrying one of these attached to a day pack might be a great added bit of security for a hunter or fisherman.
+I would even contend that carrying one of these attached to a day pack might be a great added bit of security for a hunter or fisherman.
 These tents are almost always nylon and almost all come with a rain fly.
-One structural feature to consider is the tent walls.
-We have one with mesh side walls (the fly is all between you and the elements).
-For 90% of the usage we need it for it works fine.
-We have used it in temperature down to zero with a warm sleeping bag and been fine.
-For more extreme conditions it would not be suitable.

 Who will the tent be used by?
 Whether it will be a family of 4-6, a couple, or an individual will dictate some of the decision.